-To find the original email that the Instagram account was created with, simply login to the app and navigate to Privacy & Security > Access Data > Former Email Addresses.
+To find the original email that the Instagram account was created with, simply log in to the app and navigate to Privacy & Security > Access Data > Former Email Addresses.
 Check out Instagram’s mini-blog on How to Review Your Data for more info.

 Confirming the Legitimacy

 When you’re buying a verified account, the chances are, most likely; it is a hacked account.
 Someone, somewhere, was able to hack this account.
 And now they are selling it on the market to make a quick buck.

 The easiest way to partially confirm this is to see if the account comes with the OGE attached.
 Not having the OGE would most likely prove that the account is hacked.
 However, in certain instances, the hacker may have hacked the OGE too, and maybe selling the account with the OGE, even though this may be stolen property.

 One of the other things you can do is running a search on the account name on Google.
 You may try to find out if an FB account may be connected to this Instagram.
 Perhaps try and reach out to this person and make sure that this isn’t hacked or stolen property.

 Ideally, you’d want to deal with the actual owner of the account who is actually themselves selling off the verified account.
 The worst-case would be dealing with an intermediary or a third party or a hacker.
 It’s simply not worth the hassle.
 As long as you’ve done your due diligence and are sure that the account has the OGE and that you are indeed dealing with the actual owner who is looking to get rid of it – then and only then, go further.

 One of the biggest limitations of buying a pre-verified account is that you cannot change this account’s username.
 I mean, doing so will most likely result in the loss of the badge.
 While there are ways to legitimately rename a page (we have a service for renaming your verified Instagram page too), these only work for legitimate pages with reasonable requests.